mviewer/mviewer/demo/addons/print/README.md

 ## Template items

-By default, the print extension contains this items :
+By default, the print extension contains these items :
 - map
 - legend
 - title